Knee Pain: Causes, Diagnosis and Treatment

 - Limited motion, such as not being able to fully extend the knee

-We encourage our patients to try self-care remedies — rest, ice, compression, elevation and over-the- counter anti-inflammatory medications — before seeking medical treatment for minor knee pain after an injury.
-If your pain persists after these measures, or if the injury is severe, our knee specialists can evaluate the problem and offer the best treatment options for your condition.
+We encourage patients to try self-care remedies — rest, ice, compression, elevation and over-the-counter anti-inflammatory medications — before seeking medical treatment for minor knee pain after an injury.
+If your pain persists or if the injury is severe, our knee specialists can evaluate the problem and offer the best treatment options for your condition.

 Many of our patients are up and walking within a day of surgery.
-We offer a multifaceted program for knee arthroplasty that includes minimally invasive surgery, specialized anesthetic techniques, multi-modal pain management and rapid-recovery physical therapy for better knee surgery recovery time.
+Recovery time will depend on your procedure.
+We offer a multifaceted program for knee joint replacement (arthroplasty) that includes minimally invasive surgery, specialized anesthetic techniques, multi-modal pain management and rapid-recovery physical therapy for better knee surgery recovery time.

 Comprehensive Knee Surgery Treatments

-Our knee surgery team performs a wide range of knee replacements, knee repairs and more.
-We deliver customized treatments based on each individual patient's diagnosis and symptoms so that we can recommend a procedure that will offer the best outcomes and knee surgery recovery time.
+Our knee surgery team performs a wide range of treatments for knee pain.
+Based on your diagnosis and symptoms, we provide a customized treatment plan that will deliver the best outcomes and minimize your recovery time after knee surgery.

-Knee arthroscopy is surgery that uses a tiny camera to look inside your knee.
-Small cuts are made to insert the camera and small surgical tools into your knee for the procedure.
+Knee arthroscopy is a surgical procedure using a tiny camera to examine and treat the inside of the knee.
+Your surgeon will make small incisions to insert the camera and small surgical tools for the procedure.

 - Torn or damaged anterior cruciate ligament (ACL) or posterior cruciate ligament (PCL)